exKAZUu/genocon2021-docker/README.md

 - For Windows
   - [Windows Subsystem for Linux 2 (WSL2)](https://docs.microsoft.com/ja-jp/windows/wsl/install-win10)
   - [Docker Desktop for Windows WSL 2 バックエンド](https://docs.docker.jp/docker-for-windows/wsl.html)
+  - **Note: this document expects you run all the commands on terminal of Ubuntu on WSL2.**
 - For MacOS
   - [Docker Desktop for Mac](https://docs.docker.jp/docker-for-mac/install.html)
 - For Linux
   - [Docker](https://docs.docker.jp/linux/index.html)

-Note: If you use Windows, this document expects you run all the commands on terminal of Ubuntu on WSL2.

 ## How to Evaluate Your Output on Docker